 - Palm WebOS 3.0 – Tested on HP TouchPad

-- Kindle 3: Tested on the built-in WebKit browser included in the Kindle 3 device
+- Kindle 3 and Fire – Tested on the built-in WebKit browser for each

 B-grade – Enhanced experience except without Ajax navigation features.

 - Blackberry 5.0: Tested on the Storm 2 9550, Bold 9770